sett4/duckhist/docs/subcommand_add.md

    - Session ID: Uses the specified SID
    - Hostname: Automatically retrieved from the system
    - Username: Retrieved from the USER environment variable

+### Deduplication

+By default, the add subcommand will skip duplicate commands in the same context (same directory, hostname, and username).
+This helps keep the history clean and avoids redundant entries.
+A command is considered a duplicate if:

+- The command text is exactly the same
+- It was executed in the same directory
+- It was executed on the same host
+- It was executed by the same user

+You can override this behavior with the `--no-dedup` flag to force adding duplicate commands.

+When using verbose mode (`-v`):

+- Skipped duplicates will show: "Skipping duplicate command: [command]"
+- Forced duplicates will show: "Adding duplicate command: [command]"

 ### Error Handling